Emmy Laybourne speaks on the attention economy, creative burnout, and why Gen Z is NOT the problem.

 -

 Phones aren't just pulling us away from work and being productive.
-They're quietly eroding the quality of attention we give the people we care about.
-And the shame many of us feel around our phone use only pushes us further apart.
+They're quietly eroding the quality of attention we give the people we care about while the shame many of us feel around our phone use only pushes us further apart.
 In this honest, relatable, and nonjudgmental keynote, Emmy examines how addictive apps are measurably disrupting relationships between parents and children, educators and students, and leaders and their teams -- and offers surprising, uplifting strategies to help us put down our phones and get each other back.

 For: educators, parent organizations, HR leaders, healthcare.
 45-60 min